Taitava/obsidian-shellcommands-documentation/Variables/{{file_extension}}.md

 > Gives the current file name's ending.
 Use {{file_extension:with-dot}} to include a preceding dot.
 If the extension is empty, no dot is added. {{file_extension:no-dot}} never includes a dot.

 ## Availability
+> [!Warning] Only available:
-> <strong>Only available</strong> when the active pane contains a file, not in graph view or other non-file view.
+> When the active pane contains a file, not in graph view or other non-file view.

 ## See also
 - [[{{event_file_extension}}]]